wwivbbs/wwiv/README.md

 If you are on debian, you can use ```/builds/jenkins/linux/install-prereqs.sh``` to ensure that the right software is installed.
 This command should be executed as root (using sudo)

-### Build Steps
+### WWIV Binaries
-There are two primary ways to get the files for building; download a zip of the project or clone the repo.
-In both cases, you will end up with the following files in the build directory:
+Here's the list of binaries that will be built in the build directory:

 * bbs/bbs
 * wwivconfig/wwivconfig